Authentic Lessons for 21st Century Learning

 Extend

-Pass out the attached "OPTIC Recipe Card," to each student.
+Move to slide 25.
+Pass out the attached OPTIC Recipe Card Template to each student.
 Students will now apply the OPTIC reading strategies to a video text through a Think-Pair-Share activity.

-Students will extend their practice of visual literacy reading strategies using the YouTube video version of "The Bully" (hyperlink).
+Explain to students that they will extend their practice of visual literacy reading strategies using the YouTube video version of "The Bully" (hyperlink).
 It is important to note that this video contains minor language that some students may find offensive.
 The teacher should preview the video to decide if it is appropriate for the class.
 The video runs slightly over seven minutes.

-The teacher should stop the video at minute 2:08 and allow students to think and to write predictions about Tony Claxton, how the title provides information about a possible theme, and what evidence or prior knowledge they need in order to make inferences.
+Stop the video at minute 2:30 and allow students to think and to write predictions about the characters Roger Kaiser and Tony Claxton, how the title provides information about a possible theme and what evidence or prior knowledge they need in order to make inferences.
+When students have completed their predictions, continue to play the video while they fill out their OPTIC Recipe Card Template.
+Ask them to share their responses with an elbow partner.

 Evaluate

-The teacher should create a T-Chart on the board for the I Used To Think ...
+Go to slide 30.
+Create a T-Chart on the board for the I Used To Think ...
 But Now I Know instructional strategy.
-Students will refer back to their self-stick notes from the beginning of the lesson.
-The teacher should choose a few students to read what they wrote on the self-stick notes and then have all students walk to the board and post their notes in the first column of the T-Chart.
-On new self-stick notes of a different color, students will write whether using the OPTIC reading strategies aided their comprehension and, if so, why and how.
-For the "But I Know" portion of the activity, students will write how the OPTIC process was the same, but also how it differed across the tasks of comprehending the illustration, the video, and the short story.
-Students will then put their self-stick notes in the second column of the T-Chart on the board.
-The teacher should read select entries to the class.
+Students will refer back to their sticky notes from the beginning of the lesson.
+Choose a few students to read what they wrote on the sticky notes and then have all students walk to the board and post their notes in the first column of the T-Chart.
+Move to slide 31.On new sticky notes of a different color, ask students to write whether using the OPTIC reading strategies aided their comprehension and, if so, why and how.
+Display slide 32 for the "But Now I Know" portion of the activity.
+Have students write how the OPTIC process was the same, but also how it differed across the tasks of comprehending the illustration, the video, and the short story.
+Then have students put their sticky notes in the second column of the T-Chart on the board.
+Read select entries to the class.

 ACCOMMODATIONS

-IEP - Students with exceptionalities can participate in the guided practice part of this lesson without having any prior content knowledge or skills.
+IEP—Students with exceptionalities can participate in the guided practice part of this lesson without having any prior content knowledge or skills.
 Adaptations of the independent practice could include using only the brainstorming section or the video renditions of the story.
 Students with visual impairments may need access to a hard-copy of the artwork used in the lesson.

-ELL - ELL students can practice vocabulary using the artwork by identifying objects they know or by listing objects in their native languages.
+ELL—ELL students can practice vocabulary using the artwork by identifying objects they know or by listing objects in their native languages.

-GT - Students who are gifted and talented can turn their narrative responses into creative stories that use more elements of plot and characterization.
+GT—Students who are gifted and talented can turn their narrative responses into creative stories that use more elements of plot and characterization.
 They can also select or create their own non-print texts/artworks and write narratives to share with the class.

-Reading Proficiencies - Students at various reading proficiencies will benefit from the scaffolding of the reading process and comprehension strategies.
+Reading Proficiencies—Students at various reading proficiencies will benefit from the scaffolding of the reading process and comprehension strategies.

-Differentiation - This lesson can be modified for use with a large group, small group, or for independent implementation.
+Differentiation—This lesson can be modified for use with a large group, small group, or for independent implementation.

-Supplementary/Enrichment Activities - Students can select other non-print texts and independently go through the OPTIC process for additional reading process/comprehension practice.
+Supplementary/Enrichment Activities—Students can select other non-print texts and independently go through the OPTIC process for additional reading process/comprehension practice.

 Resources